arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 </ng-template>
 ```

-## Using *ngIf with alternative then template in Angular
+## *ngIf with alternative then template in Angular

 By default, the `then` template of `*ngIf` is the inline template.
 We can change the inline template of `ngIf` by binding  `<ng-template>` just like else binding as explained above.